Akadeax/research-terrain-color-painter/README.md

 }
 ```

-Yes, this could be a compute shader instead.
-Because the baking is a one-time

 This draws a red-to-white corner-to-corner gradient directly onto the first mip of the texture, resulting in this texture:

 ![Image of Starter Gradient Texture](./RepoIMG/ref_starter_texture.png)